local-ch/lhs/README.md

 #### Stub

-LHS offers stub helpers that simplify stubbing https request to your apis trough your Records.
+LHS offers stub helpers that simplify stubbing https request to your apis through your defined Records.

 ##### stub_all